 Steve Rogers is just a kid from Brooklyn.
 He’s not an alien super-being idolized by primitive man, or a brilliant scientist who mucked about where he shouldn’t have, or an egomaniacal billionaire who bought his way into heroism.
-Seventy-six years ago, Rogers saw friends and strangers joining ranks to fight the good fight, and he simply wanted to contribute.
+Seventy-eight years ago, Rogers saw friends and strangers joining ranks to fight the good fight, and he simply wanted to contribute.

 While others dismissed him as a 90-pound asthmatic itching to fulfill a death wish, Rogers knew that he had something to offer the war front: his body, his life.
 He could not bear the thought of sitting back while others laid down their lives on his behalf.
 If little Timmy could collect scrap metal for Uncle Sam, then Rogers could pull a trigger just as easily.
 Not because he wanted to kill Nazis, but as a boy who marked his neighborhood by the alleyways he got his butt handed to him in, and as a man disgusted by those bullies goose-stepping across Europe.